 The AAS in Health Information Technology is designed as a program for students interested in the field of health care information systems; health information privacy and security; compliance with medical reimbursement laws and regulations; management of health information.
-Pathways for certification may be completed through the AAPC at this time.
+Pathways for certification may be completed through National Healthcareer Association for CBCS (Certified Billing and Coding Specialist), CEHRS (Certified Electronic Health Records Specialist), and CMAA (Certified Medical Administrative Assistant).
+Upon completion of the program, there are many external credentials that students may pursue, if they so choose.
+Credentials can be obtained through external entities such as the American Academy of Professional Coders and American Health Information Management Association.